OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:18

-Many people, because they had heard that he had performed this sign, went out to meet him.
+Many people, having heard about this miraculous sign, went out to meet him.

 ## John 12:19

 So the Pharisees said to one another, “See, this is getting us nowhere.
-Look how the whole world has gone after him!”
+Look how everyone has gone after him!”

 ---

 ## John 12:20

-Now there were some Greeks among those who went up to worship at the feast.
+Now there were some Greeks among those who went up to worship during the feast.

 ## John 12:21